Posts for tag: pediatric dentist

 Parenting doesn't come with an instruction manual, so advice from experts on how to care for your child is always helpful.
 How to properly brush a child's teeth is often on the top of a new parents' list.
-That's why your children's dentists in Prior Lake, MN, Dr. Michael Babcock, Dr. Tom Morgan, and Dr. Jolyn Jaberi, have outlined a few of the ways you can help your child achieve good toothbrushing habits from infancy onward!
+That's why your children's dentists in Prior Lake, MN, Dr. Michael Babcock and Dr. Tom Morgan, have outlined a few of the ways you can help your child achieve good toothbrushing habits from infancy onward!

 It may seem pointless to start brushing if your baby only has one or two teeth, but establishing this ritual early will help them get used to the feeling of brushing and the taste of the paste.
 For their safety and comfort, your Prior Lake children's dentist recommends buying a fluoride-free toothpaste and using a finger brush, which is made from soft, flexible rubber and fits over your finger.
 If your baby doesn't have teeth yet, try using a warm, dampened washcloth or piece of gauze to wipe their gums clean.